briandconnelly/nicheconstruct/paper/05_discussion.md

 These recurring cycles of defector invasion and cooperator adaptation underlie the oscillations in cooperator proportion seen in [Figure 2A](#fig2).
 When mutations do not confer these adaptations, cooperators lose the adaptive race and are driven to extinction.
 This is something that we see occur stochastically in Figures [2A](#fig2) and [3B](#fig3).
+However, under other parameter settings within our model, it is possible for cooperaors at extremely low abundances to later re-emerge and invade ([Figure 5A](#fig5)).
+In these instances, negitive niche construction provides continual opportunities for cooperators to dominate.

 ## Cooperation as Niche Construction